mdgspace/sonara/README.md

 };
 ```

-We can now define a C++ function that can generate this WAV file from a vector int16_t input:
+We can now define a C++ function that can generate this WAV file from a vector int16_t input (This might be required only in the backend, for frontend web assembly, we will use JS Blob):

 ```cpp
 void writeWAV(const std::string& filename,